aharriscybr/automations/Pipelines/azure-devops/README.md

 ### Flow
 1. Commit template to appropriate folder
 2. Merge commits to main
+3. Pipeline execution begins, processing files, authenticating and applying them to Conjur.
-3. Validate pipeline executed successfully
+4. Validate pipeline executed successfully
-4. Validate resources in Conjur are as expected
+5. Validate resources in Conjur are as expected